vuejs/docs/src/api/composition-api.md

   console.log(count.value) // 1
   ```

-  Note that if a new ref is assigned to a property linked to an existing ref, it will replace the old ref:
+  If a new ref is assigned to a property linked to an existing ref, it will replace the old ref:

   ```js
   const otherCount = ref(2)